silnrsi/font-scheherazade/README.md

 ## Building

-The Scheherazade project can be built from source using [smith](https://github.com/silnrsi/smith).
-Normally this is done via the sequence:
+The Scheherazade New project can be built from source using [smith](https://github.com/silnrsi/smith).
+This is done via the sequence:
 ```
     smith distclean
     smith configure
-    smith build test
+    smith build
+	smith alltests
 ```
+See all the details in the [SIL FontDev guide](https://silnrsi.github.io/silfontdev/).